yliyanage/Accident-Detection/index.md

 The goal of this project is to detect accidents in near real–time using informative features hidden in noisy speed observations.
-Specifically, our proposed method constitutes three stages: i) feature extraction: we extract both time domain and frequency domain features from speed observations, ii) feature selection: we select a subset of features after removing redundant and irrelevant features for accident detection, and iii) optimum classification: we derive optimum classification rule to detect accidents.
+Specifically, our proposed method constitutes three stages:
+1. feature extraction: we extract both time domain and frequency domain features from speed observations,
+2. feature selection: we select a subset of features after removing redundant and irrelevant features for accident detection, and
+3. optimum classification: we derive optimum classification rule to detect accidents.